Alex E. Blazer

 He teaches a variety of courses in twenty- and twenty-first century American literature, critical theory, and popular culture.
 Last spring, he taught Global Horror Films, and the Postmodern Film.
 Last fall, he taught World Literature and Methods of Research while directing BA Internship, BA Thesis, and MA Thesis and serving on MFA Thesis.
 This spring, he is teaching World Literature, Critical Theory, and Modern Poetry.

-His administrative and service roles include Secretary of University Senate, MA Coordinator, and advisor of Sigma Tau Delta and The Film Club.
+His administrative and service roles include Secretary of University Senate, MA Coordinator, and advisor The Film Club.

 Quote of the Month